sriyalj/Machine-Translation/Final Report/README.md

 Same as with the Attention model the main obstacle was understanding the architecture proposed in the paper.
 But compared to the Attention model understanding this paper was relaively easy as we had an exposure to the concept of attention by the time we started working on this paper and we had previous exposure and experience of the concept of convolutions by having worked with convolutional neural networks.

 Yet we examined [Tensorflow](https://github.com/tobyyouup/conv_seq2seq), [PyTorch](https://github.com/pytorch/fairseq)  implementations of the paper and watched a [video](https://www.youtube.com/watch?v=iXGFm7oC9TE&t=35s) which explain the architecture to over come the above obstacle.

-- Link to the solution on GitHub (link to the final submission commit) + submission timestamp (time of the GitHub commit)

-	- link to the solution (https://github.com/mt2018-tartu-shared-task/project-fishbone/tree/master/Convo)
-	- link to the final submission commit (https://github.com/mt2018-tartu-shared-task/project-fishbone/commit/5ecfc8de032b94440b4ffbe8eb50acf2ff93014d)
-	- last timestamp on 06 Nov 2018, 09.53 EEST

 - Contribution of each team member (who done what)